 • via injection

-HRT treatments can be adjusted in dosage, length, and the combination of hormones.
-For example, depending on the diagnosis, progesterone is required if a woman still has her uterus, but it’s not required if she’s had a hysterectomy.
+Your doctor can adjust the dosage, length, and combination of hormones in HT.
+For example, depending on the diagnosis, they will recommend progesterone if a woman still has her uterus.
+But they do not recommend it if she’s had a hysterectomy.

 Check out: Dealing with early menopause.

-Sex hormones, such as estrogen, influence the amount of fat in the body.
+Sex hormones, such as estrogen, affect the amount of body fat.
 Estrogen regulates glucose and lipid metabolism.
-If your estrogen levels are low, it can result in weight gain.
+If you have low estrogen, it can lead to weight gain.

-Research suggests that this may be why women approaching menopause are likely to become overweight.
-Being overweight can increase your risk for obesity, diabetes, and cardiovascular disease.
+Research suggests a probable reason why women approaching menopause are likely to have overweight.
+Having overweight can increase your risk of obesity, diabetes, and cardiovascular diseases.

 Hormones, such as estrogen, play a key role in your overall health.
-Age, certain diseases, or inherited disorders can cause your estrogen levels to drop.
+Age, certain diseases, or inherited disorders can lead to estrogen level dropping.

-Low estrogen levels can interfere with sexual development and sexual functions.
-They can also increase your risk for obesity, osteoporosis, and cardiovascular disease.
+Low estrogen levels can cause irregularities in sexual development and sexual functions.
+They can also increase your risk of obesity, osteoporosis, and cardiovascular diseases.

 Read this article in Spanish.